Multivitamin supplements and cancer: is there a role?

 U-M Rogel Cancer Center Symptom Management and Supportive Care Program

 The U.S. Preventative Services Task Force, which bases its recommendations on the potential benefit, harm and overall balance between the two, does not feel there is sufficient evidence to promote or avoid multivitamin supplements.
-It does, however, recommend the avoidance of beta-carotene and vitamin E supplements, which can increase the risk of certain types of cancer and death, and it warns against vitamin A supplementation due to its potential harm.
+It does, however, recommend the avoidance of beta-carotene and vitamin E supplements, which can increase the risk of certain types of cancer and death.
 These recommendations only apply to healthy adults without special nutritional needs in relation to the prevention of cardiovascular disease and cancer.

 Other organizations including the Academy of Nutrition and Dietetics, the American Cancer Society, the American Institute of Cancer Research and the American Heart Association do not promote the use of dietary supplements to prevent cancer or heart disease.

 If you are a cancer survivor, you do not fall into the recommendation above, but to date, there are not specific nutrition supplement recommendations for you that are supported by evidence.